SGFormer: Simplifying and Empowering Transformers for Large-Graph Representations: Theoretical Justifications

-where $\lambda$ is a trading weight parameter for the local smoothness and global smoothness criteria~\cite{globallocal-2003}. \end{theorem} Eqn.~\ref{eqn-energytrans} can be seen as a generalization of the Dirichlet energy~\cite{reg-bernhard2005} defined over a dense attention graph.
+where $\lambda$ is a trading weight parameter for the local smoothness and global smoothness criteria~\cite{globallocal-2003}. \end{theorem} Eqn.~\ref{eqn-energytrans} can be seen as a generalization of the Dirichlet energy~\cite{reg-bernhard2005} defined over a dense attention graph, which is also utilized as the optimization target in the energy-constrained graph diffusion framework for designing principled and scalable attention layers~\cite{wu2023difformer}.
 Specifically, the pair-wise attention score $c_{uv}^{(k)}$ reflects the proximity between nodes $u$ and $v$, and the attention matrix $\mathbf C^{(k)}$ enforces adaptive denoising effect at the $k$-th layer.
 Since $\mathbf C^{(k)}$ varies layer by layer, multi-layer attention models can be seen as a cascade of descent steps on layer-dependent denoising objectives.
 As we will show in the next result, the multi-layer model can be simplified as a single-layer one, while the latter contributes to the same denoising effect. \begin{theorem} For any $K$-layer attention model (where $K$ is an arbitrary positive integer) with the layer-wise updating rule defined by Eqn.~\ref{eqn-attn-update}, there exists $\mathbf C^*=[c_{uv}^*]_{N\times N}$ such that one gradient descent step for the optimization problem (from the initial embeddings $\mathbf Z^{(0)} = [\mathbf z_u^{(0)}]_{u=1}^N$)